binarynonsense/bn-blog/_posts/2018-03-17-short-review-styx-master-shadows-pc.md

 </p>

 <p>
 All in all, while not the best and with some uneven moments, it was a rewarding stealth experience.
-Exploring the levels to quietly find the best way to reach an objective was always quite fun and lurking behind the shadows to study a guard's route or jumping from ledge to ledge, waiting for the best time and place to eliminate an enemy below you without being seen or heard, never got old.
+Exploring the levels to quietly find the best way to reach an objective was always quite fun, and lurking behind the shadows to study a guard's route or jumping from ledge to ledge, waiting for the best time and place to eliminate an enemy below you without being seen or heard, never got old.
 </p>